● Insights

 Every consulting firm in Metro Manila has bolted “AI” onto their services page.
 Every enterprise software company has an “AI-powered” badge.
 Every LinkedIn post from a local tech leader promises “transformation.”
 But here’s the question nobody’s asking: what are you actually buying?

 I run AI in production.
 Not demos.
 Not decks.
 Not “AI strategy workshops” that end with a PDF nobody reads.
 I build systems where AI agents process real tasks, with real guardrails, every day.
-This guide covers the questions every business should be asking — because if you can’t answer these about your AI vendor, you’re not adopting AI.
-You’re renting someone else’s black box.

 The 7 Questions Your AI Vendor Can’t Dodge